Centigrade/ngtx/docs/DECLARATIVE_TEST_API.md

 ### Expectations API

-Allows to describe the expected effect that should have happened on the test case's **object**.
+Allows to define assertions that should be run on the `object` at the end of the test case and to negate them via `not`.

 > #### `not`
 >